 I’ve discovered that since their bloom time always seems to come after the pansies and violas have begun to fade in the late spring heat, that placing them in garden beds intermingled with perennials, roses and poppies is the best way to enjoy them.
 There’s simply nothing like a spring garden with snapdragons in it – and they are beautiful cut flowers too!

 Snapdragons can be purchased in the fall in cell pack flats and in larger pots as well.
-If you buy them in bloom, pinch out the flowering spike.
-I know this is hard to do, but it will ensure they’ll branch and be fuller, stronger plants – you need the plant’s energy at this time of year to go into growing roots and strong leaves – the blooms are your spring reward!
+Many times they’ll be in bloom.
+When theses initial bloom spikes are finished, cut them back below the faded flowers.
+This will ensure they’ll branch and be fuller and more robust.
+Through the winter the plant’s energy will go into growing roots and strong leaves – the beautiful blooms next spring are your reward!

 Be careful not to overwater your snapdragons, especially very young, newly transplanted ones.
 Let them dry out a bit between watering since their root systems can easily be overwatered at this stage and will not recover from it.
 If they have been overwatered, the plant will wilt, looking for all the world like it needs water.
 If, after being given some, your snapdragons continue to look droopy, it’s best to pull them out and try again with fresh plants.